observIQ/bindplane-agent/config/google_cloud_exporter/hadoop/README.md

-# Tomcat Metrics with Google Cloud
+# Hadoop Metrics with Google Cloud

 The JMX Receiver can be used to send Hadoop metrics to Google Cloud Monitoring.